wildapes/easyway/README.md

-clone the database and import to phpmyadmin as name easyway
+clone the database and import to phpmyadmin name it  "easyway"